omarobaisi/Face_recognition/README.md

 # Face_recognition

-building and evaluate a Face Recognition system using Supervised Machine Learning (ML) Algorithm from a public data-sets repository using three different machine learning algorithms (SVM, Random Forest, Decision tree)
+This is the source code for a face recognition system that was built and evaluated using supervised machine learning algorithms.
+The system was trained on a public dataset and tested using three different machine learning algorithms (SVM, Random Forest, Decision tree)

 Read CV.pdf for more info

 Streamlit app demo: